Baby Grunting in Their Sleep: Why It Happens and What to Know

 Your baby’s sleep is characterized by two main stages: the non-rapid eye movement (NREM or “quiet sleep”) stage and the rapid eye movement (REM or “active sleep”) stage.

-Babies spend 40-50% of their sleep in the REM stage (compared to 15% for adults) which comes with rapid eye movement, twitching, and, yes, grunting.
+Babies spend 40-50% of their sleep in the REM stage (compared to 15% for adults).
+Why?
+Because brain development and sensory processing take place during this active sleep.
+Rapid eye movement, twitching, and grunting go hand in hand with this learning.

 This doesn’t mean your little one is in distress.
 It’s simply a different type of sleep than the quiet, still type that you probably associate with slumber.